 Amendments added by Public Act 94-836, effective June 6, 2006, required the Treasurer to compare the amount received by the Department of Revenue each month to the amount received in the corresponding month in 2002.
 If the amount received in 2002 was greater than the amount received for the current month, the Comptroller was to transfer the difference from the General Revenue Fund into the MEDF.
-A total of \$286,806.98 was transferred from the General Revenue Fund to the State MEDF in calendar year 2010.
+A total of \$312,121.04 was certified by the Treasurer as the amount to be transferred from the General Revenue Fund to the State MEDF in calendar year 2012.
+However, the Comptroller only reported transferring \$305,527.29.
+After follow-up with the Comptroller's Office, an official stated that they would transfer the remaining \$6,593.75 when the funds were available.